Cost of Emulating a Small Quantum Annealing Problem in the Circuit-Model: Runtime Estimates

 where $\chi_1=3$ is the chromatic index for the nonzero edges in the target Hamiltonian $\hat{H}_{\text{T}4}$, $C_2$ is the runtime of implementing two qubit unitaries, and $C_1$ is the runtime of implementing single qubit unitaries.

 We make the simplifying assumption that each layer of gates takes exactly $25 ns$.
 This assumption is based on the current execution time of single-qubit gates in superconducting architectures \cite{beverland2022assessing, Suchara_2013, PhysRevResearch.5.043194, PhysRevA.108.042617, PhysRevApplied.19.034071,L__2012}.
 Using these assumptions, the runtime of discretized simulations is shown in Fig.~\ref{fig:image1}.
-We see that in the intermediate and late time limit, the actual runtime cost is almost 1 order of magnitude smaller than the bound in Eq.~\eqref{eq:order:trotter2}.
+We see that in the intermediate and late-time limits, the actual runtime cost is almost one order of magnitude smaller than the bound in Eq.~\eqref{eq:order:trotter2}.

-For our analog simulations, we assume an energy scale of $H_0 B(1) J = 1 \text{rad}/ns$, which is approximately the energy scale in the D-Wave quantum annealing hardware based on superconducting flux qubits \cite{Joh2011}.
+For our analog simulations, we assume an energy scale of $H_0 B(1) J = 1$ rad/ns, which is approximately the energy scale in the D-Wave quantum annealing hardware based on superconducting flux qubits \cite{Joh2011}.
 This choice gives analog simulation runtimes that are approximately 100 times faster than our discretized simulations, as shown in Fig.~\ref{fig:image1}.

 We emphasize that these estimates of the physical runtime exclude any state preparation, device programming, and read-out times.
 They also assume native implementations of the arbitrary single qubit rotations and 2-qubit unitaries.
 Decomposing such gates into a discrete set of universal gates \cite{Kitaev1997} would further increase the runtime.